 While most home buyers begin shopping online and view pictures of the entire space, there is a critical moment when they drive up to your home and determine if they might like to live there.
 Potential buyers usually decide if they like a home within the first 30 seconds of seeing it, so great curb appeal is a must if you plan on getting the highest possible price for your home.

-There are a few key things to pay particular attention to in the Arizona housing market.
+There are a few key things to pay particular attention to in the local housing market.
 First, think about the last time your home was painted and the current condition of the stucco and other outdoor features.
 Nobody wants to deal with peeling paint or cracked and chipping hard surfaces.

 The old saying of “Kitchens and bathrooms sell homes” still rings true, even in our current housing market.
 There are the rooms where people spend the most time, so updates in both spaces will definitely pay off.